C.V.

 (Chapter 8) Community Design for Public Engagement

-Claudia Joseph moved to the Mid-Hudson Valley in 2019 to expand her permaculture consulting work.
-Located in between Kingston and New Paltz, the New York Permaculture Exchange (NYPE) is accessible by public transportation.
-Ms. Joseph taught numerous Permaculture Design Consultant (PDC) and other training courses, as well as garden related classes and workshops.
+Ms. Joseph taught numerous Permaculture Design training courses, as well as garden related classes and workshops in CA and NYC 1996 – 2018.
 She is a cultural creative and has been the subject of articles and film projects.
-She was highly visible in community gardening and public compost systems in Brooklyn, where she lived and worked from 2001-2019.
+She was highly visible in community gardening and public compost systems in Brooklyn, where she lived and worked from 2001-2018.
+Ms Joseph managed a 14 ton compost system at Garden of Union as her work shift for Park Slope Food Cooperative as well as starting compost systems at the local middle school and nearby park.

 Ms. Joseph was the first to teach permaculture design at Merritt College (Oakland, CA), Berkeley Ecology Center, Oakland Botanical Demonstration Gardens, and in NYC at the New York Open Center, Brooklyn Botanic Garden, Brooklyn Society for Ethical Culture, Just Food, The Old Stone House, and NYC Department of Parks and Recreation: participating in numerous panels, workshops and gatherings for diverse organizations.
 Ms Joseph is credentialed by Permaculture Institute of North America as well as Permaculture Institute USA.

-Shaped by permaculture principles and cooperatively installed with students and volunteers of all ages, themes of self-reliance and environmental stewardship are reflected in plantings for food, medicine, craft material, and wildlife support.
+Shaped by permaculture design principles and cooperatively installed with students and volunteers of all ages, themes of self-reliance and environmental stewardship are reflected in the plantings for food, medicine, craft material, and wildlife support.
 By reinterpreting the historical uses of a landscape, a framework for relating to climate change and water flows, as well as health and well-being was created and thrives in Washington Park.

 Ms. Joseph consulted for the UN Headquarters Food Garden 2016 – 2018, presenting and providing support with permaculture students on group gardening days.
 She contributed to the art project S.W.A.L.E., a floating food barge and education center, donating advice, plants and a workshop, in 2016.
 Her community garden work includes mentoring others on non-violent communication techniques, consensus process, increasing access and building leadership.
 She consulted with 596 Acres on their guide: Communication Tips for Community Gardeners.

 A dedicated community gardener, Ms. Joseph helped design and manage the 14-ton compost system at the Garden of Union (GOU) from 2003 – 2018 as well as acting as President of the Board of Directors from 2003 – 2015.
 Two years were needed to rewrite operating agreements for the garden – in a consensus based process – as well as transforming the compost system from an unhygienic nuisance to a model system.
-One of the only communally operated gardens of over 6oo in NYC, GOU worked in partnership with the Park Slope Food Coop (PSFC), an organization that grew from 5,000 to 16,000 members during this period.
+One of the only communally operated gardens of over 600 in NYC, GOU worked in partnership with the Park Slope Food Cooperative (PSFC), an organization that grew from 5,000 to 16,000 members during this period.
 Ms Joseph spearheaded the redesign of their compost distribution program, expanding it to 6 community garden sites.
 The training program and input schedules were also restructured to adapt to the larger scale.
 Six large capacity units were constructed at the OSH-MS 51 site under her guidance and incorporated in the PSFC program.

 Ms. Joseph was raised on a Virginia horse farm, worked in arts and music production in Washington, D.C. and lived and gardened in California for ten years: she brings elements of her past into her present work.